Queen's University

 - Reference Letters (required for some programs)

-Prospective students wishing to apply to graduate programs offered by Queen's University must meet the following admission requirements.
+If you want to apply to a graduate program offered by Queen's University, you must meet the following admission requirements.

 - Bachelor's Degree Diploma or equivalent